CreasolTech/DomBusGateway/README.md

 ![DomBusGateway, a DomBus 2 MQTT bridge](https://images.creasol.it/dombusgateway_block1.webp)
 ## How does DomBusGateway work?

+DomBusGateway software, hardware and addons work with one or more networks of DomBus modules equipped with DomBus protocol firmware.
+Modbus firmware is not supported!

 Once executed, using the command _python3 dombusgateway.py &_ , it opens **one or more serial ports connected to DomBus modules** (to get a reliable large network, it's possible to divide the DomBus network in trunks with 20-30 modules/each, or divide the building by floors/zones).
 It's also possible to use **WiFi/LAN RS485 modules that provide a virtual serial interface**, to get a wireless connection between the main controller where DomBusateway runs, and RS485 port physically connected to the DomBus modules.